open-power/op-build/README.md

 ## Building an image

-To build an image for a Palmetto system:
+To build an image for a Blackbird system:

 ```
 git clone --recursive https://github.com/open-power/op-build.git
 cd op-build
-./op-build palmetto_defconfig && ./op-build
+./op-build blackbird_defconfig && ./op-build
 ```

 There are also default configurations for other platforms in